kubewarden/kubewarden.io/content/blog/2024/04/kubewarden-1-12-release.md

 - `spec.minAvailable` or `spec.maxUnavailable`: Configure the number of
   policy-server replicas available.
-The controller will create PodDisruptionBudgets as needed for these settings.
+The controller will create [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) objects as needed for these settings.
-- `spec.affinity`: Affinity and anti-affinity rules of the policy-server Pods.
+- `spec.affinity`: [Affinity and anti-affinity rules](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) of the policy-server Pods.
-- `spec.limits` and `spec.requests`: Set the resource limits and requests (cpu, memory, etc) of each container of the policy-server Pods.
+- `spec.limits` and `spec.requests`: Set the [resource limits and requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container) (cpu,
+  memory, etc) of each container of the policy-server Pods.

 These new PolicyServer spec fields are now also available for the default